JoshPaterson/JoshPaterson/README.md

 ### Hi, I'm Josh Paterson 👋

-I currently live in Appleton, WI, USA.
+I live in Appleton, WI, USA.

-I'm a full stack developer and I also do freelance work in programming and data science.

-I like to build websites using Python, Django, Flask, and FastAPI.
+I'm an electrical and software engineer, and I also have experience as a mechanical engineer.

 In my spare time I like to sail ⛵ and build boats 🪚.
 You can see the progress on the boat I'm building on [Instagram](instagram.com/aquarius_yawl).